nearai/analytics/historic_performance/PUBLISHING.md

 - Source TypeScript components in `src/components/`
 - README.md and documentation

-## Package Configuration

-During publishing, the workflow automatically:
-- Changes package name from `performance-dashboard` to `@nearai/analytics-dashboard`
-- Removes the `private: true` flag
-- Sets appropriate repository and homepage URLs
-- Adds keywords for discoverability
-- Configures the main entry point

 ## Manual Publishing (Emergency)

 If automatic publishing fails, you can publish manually: